Nishant2116/DFA-Transition-Table/readme.md

 # Transition Table(For Divisibility in Deterministic Finite Automata)

-## Program to plot the Transition table to perform DFA in TOC.
+## Program to plot the Transition table for Divisibility of any number to perform DFA in TOC.